-- " What kinds of information will be communicated and to whom? - " Is there information that the person with care needs does not wish to share with other family members? - " Is there information that certain family members do not wish to know? - " What are the preferred methods of communication in your family?
-What methods work best for each of you? (telephone, texting, email, Skype, FaceTime?) - " How often should you communicate?
+- " What kinds of information will be communicated and to whom? - " Is there information that the PWCN does not wish to share with other family members? - " Is there information that certain family members do not wish to know? - " What are the preferred methods of communication in your family?
+What methods work best for each of you (telephone, texting, email, FaceTime, Zoom)? - " How often should you communicate?
 Daily?
 Weekly?
 Monthly? - " Will there be a "point person" for communication?
-Will certain family members be responsible for communicating certain information and to whom? (e.g., whoever accompanies Dad to a doctor's appointment will communicate what happened, was learned, any changes in medications, etc.)
+Will certain family members be responsible for communicating certain information to certain people? (whoever accompanies Dad to a doctor's appointment will communicate what happened, what was learned, any changes in medications, etc.)